rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-references/tls-settings.md

 :::

 To change the setting's value through the UI, navigate to the **Global Settings** page, and find the `agent-tls-mode` setting near the bottom of the page.
-When you change the setting through the UI, Rancher first checks that all downstream clusters have the condition `AgentTlsStrictCheck` set to `True` before allowing the request.
+When you change the setting through the UI, Rancher first checks that all downstream clusters have the condition `AgentTlsStrictCheck` set to `"True"` before allowing the request.
 This prevents outages from a certificate mismatch.

 #### Overriding the Setting Validation Checks